Browse traditional astrologers and compare them by approach, specialties, and reading style.

 Jacqueline Brook trained directly under John Frawley, graduating as both a Horary Craftsman and a Craftsman Astrologer, certified by the Society of Astrologers.
 She continues...

 Jadranka Ćoić was born and raised in Croatia and moved to London in 1991.
-Astrological studies began with the Faculty of Astrological Studies, later continued...
+Her astrological training began with the Faculty of Astrological Studies, continued...

 Traditional astrology refers to the astrological practices developed and used before the modern psychological turn of the 20th century.
 It draws primarily on Hellenistic, Medieval, and Renaissance sources, and uses a set of techniques, concepts, and interpretive frameworks that differ significantly from modern Western practice.